Wednesday, April 7, 2010

 For most people the police are the face of the law.
 They can arrest people in the street, but they also give information.

 We visited a new police station in Lewisham, an area in south-east London.
 This is the custody room of the police station.
 A suspected criminal is being charged with a crime.
-He
+He must hand over everything he's carrying or has got in his pockets.

 Next they take fingerprints to check the person's identity.
 This machine scans fingerprints electronically and compares them with the national police database.
 They also take mouth swabs for analysis of DNA.